We are sorry you feel the need to complain. This page explains our complaints procedure and your rights if you remain dissatisfied.

 0800 111 6768 (Freephone)

 Financial Ombudsman Service

 183 Marsh Wall,

 London E14 9SR

 The NACFB was established in 1992 to raise standards of professional practice in the commercial broker market.
 The Association

-clients have any complaint about our services they should firstly bring them to our attention.
-Thereafter, in the
+have any complaint about our services they should firstly bring them to our attention.
+Thereafter, in the unlikely event

 As a member of the NACFB we employ trained and professionally qualified brokers, who keep up to date with legal and compliance